 “[Shaw] has relocated to Christchurch and joined the firm to lead the Regulatory Enforcement, Prosecution and Criminal Law team following the departure of Justice Nation who was a partner in the firm until the time of his appointment,” Ormsby said.

-, Shaw will work with Ormsby, Jeremy Johnson and Amanda Douglas to provide dispute resolution solutions to clients throughout New Zealand.
+While at Wynn Williams, Shaw will work with Ormsby, Jeremy Johnson and Amanda Douglas to provide dispute resolution solutions to clients throughout New Zealand.

 The firm also welcomed two new associates: Kate Woods and Sophie Meares.

 Woods has joined the Resource Management and Environmental Law team.
 She has domestic and international experience, gained through her time at Consilio, Hogan Lovells, and Buddle Findlay